-Additional cargo capacity is also anticipated for longer term needs of potential larger players, like Amazon, as discussed previously.
-Outside the immediate air and land side facilities, the plan identifies projects to improve access to the airport at the Post Road interchange with Minnesota Highway 5, a project that could also include improved non-motorized access to both terminals and reconfiguring the main entrance for Terminal 2.
+Additional cargo capacity is also anticipated for longer-term needs of potential larger players, like Amazon, as discussed previously.
+Outside the immediate air and landside facilities, the plan identifies projects to improve access to the airport at the Post Road interchange with Minnesota Highway 5.
+This project could also include improved nonmotorized access to both terminals and reconfiguring the main entrance for Terminal 2.